DataDog/hiring-engineers/answers.md

       Service Checks: 1, Total Service Checks: 29444
       Average Execution Time : 21ms

-Per the exercise instructions I created a custom agent check submit a metric (named "my_metric") to submit a random value between 0 and 1000.
+Per the exercise instructions I created a custom agent check to submit a metric (named "my_metric") that is a random value between 0 and 1000.
 I decided to make the random "value" betweeen 0 and 1000 be an integer between 0 and 1000.

     import random
     from checks import AgentCheck